-In August 2018, W H White Limited undertook a widespread consultation with the community on exciting proposals for a mixed-use development known as Canford Park, located north of Bearwood.
+In March 2019, W H White Limited submitted a hybrid planning application to Borough of Poole for a sustainable mixed-use development known as Canford Park, located north of Bearwood.

-Canford Park is an opportunity for a sustainable development of around 800 family homes (including up to 320 affordable homes), a 60-bed care home and a central community hub with supporting infrastructure.
+The planning application presents an opportunity for a sustainable development of 695 family homes (including up to 40% (278) affordable homes), a 60-bed care home and a central community hub with supporting infrastructure.
 It will create a unique community set alongside a new Riverside Country Park providing beautiful parkland which can be enjoyed by everyone.
 The development will also include a new community hub at its heart providing a focal point and range of community facilities, employment opportunities and small everyday shops.

 The Poole Local Plan, which was adopted on 13 November 2018, sets out the exceptional circumstances that justify a carefully planned release of Green Belt land to help resolve the under delivery of homes in recent years.
 This includes Canford Park under emerging Policy UE2.